-Inbal Becker-Reshef (YSSP'11 & University of Maryland) developed a generalized approach for wheat yield forecasting at national scales using coarse-resolution remotely-sensed data.
-(Funded by the US NMO, National Academy of Sciences)
+Inbal Becker-Reshef (YSSP '11 & University of Maryland) developed a generalized approach for wheat yield forecasting at national scales using coarse-resolution remotely-sensed data.

-Eleanor Brush (YSSP'13 & Princeton University) explored if it is possible for discriminators to stabilize cooperation and how this may depend on how much information the discriminators store and use.
-(Funded by the US NMO, National Academy of Sciences)
+Eleanor Brush (YSSP '13 & Princeton University) explored if it is possible for discriminators to stabilize cooperation and how this may depend on how much information the discriminators store and use.